-Vaccination is one of the most important public health tools of the 20th century that led to several crucial goals.
+Vaccination is one of the most important public health tools of the 20th century that led to several crucial milestones.
 Indeed, it has led to eradication of small pox, elimination of poliomyelitis from Europe and dramatic decrease of mortality and morbidity of communicable diseases preventable by vaccination.
 It is estimated that worldwide vaccination prevents 2.7 million cases of measles, 2 million cases of neonatal tetanus, and 1 million cases of pertussis each year.
 In Europe, seasonal influenza vaccination prevents around 2 million cases each year.

-However, vaccination programs are facing considerable challenges, such as a decline in vaccination coverage in some countries, measles outbreaks and shortages in supply.
+However, vaccination programs are facing considerable challenges, such as a decline in vaccination coverage in some countries, measles outbreaks, and shortages in supply.
 In addition, misconceptions about vaccination can further shift the public focus from the individual and collective benefits of vaccination to distrust and vaccination hesitancy.
 A study presented at this year's EU-JAV Annual Meeting shed light on public behavior about vaccination on social media.
 However, there are not only challenges; there are also many best practices and opportunities, such as a new legislation in the Italian Region of Tuscany, which allows the General Practitioner to administer vaccinations but also new actors such as VAC4EU.

 How many of these initiatives have reached civil society and a more general audience?
 Have these events been successful in involving citizens organization in these efforts, and how well has the hard work and progress been communicated to them?
 Have stakeholders at all levels been engaged in these initiatives?

 A stakeholder event like this can contribute to creating new synergies all-year-long.
 Being a civil society organization and having represented patient rights for 40 years, we are sure that initiatives which are led by civil society can have benefits in terms of not only reaching a more general audience, but also enhancing the synergies between patients and experts.